 WHY YOUR AUTO INSURANCE PAYS MEDICAL BILLS WHEN YOU WERE NOT AT FAULT

 The reason for these No-Fault insurance rules is to reduce the amount of litigation required for many simple car accident cases.
-There are too many car accidents every year for the courts to have to determine fault in every case.
-The No Fault rules provide that there does not have to be a fight about who should pay medical bills in the less serious cases – it is automatically the insurance that covers the injured person regardless of fault.
+There are too many car accidents every year for the courts to have to determine which driver was at fault in every case.
+These No Fault rules mean that there does not have to be a fight about who should pay medical bills in the less serious cases – it is automatically the insurance that covers the injured person regardless of fault.
+However, No-Fault coverage is usually limited to $20,000 for medical bills, so anything over that has to be paid by the other driver’s insurance if they were at fault, or your own health insurance.